lbl-srg/soep/doc/design/source/useCases.rst

 ---------------------------  ---------------------------------------------------
 Primary Actors               A software developer.
 ---------------------------  ---------------------------------------------------
+Secondary Actors             The Modelica Buildings library.

-Secondary Actors             The OpenStudio HVAC and controls library.
+                             The OpenStudio HVAC and controls library.
 ---------------------------  ---------------------------------------------------
 Trigger                      The software developer executes an update script.
 ---------------------------  ---------------------------------------------------